CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ## User Interface

-As SD Connect is a user interface based on a cloud object storage, all files are stored in buckets or containers.
+As SD Connect is a service based on a cloud object storage solution, all files uploaded to CSC are stored in buckets or containers.
 Buckets are the main folder that holds your data.
 All buckets are associated with a CSC project.
-You can use buckets to organize data and control access via your CSC project or share functionality.
+You can use buckets to organize data and control access via your CSC project or the share-bukcet functionality.
 However, you can not merge buckets or change the order of the folders and subfolders stored in them.
 You can edit buckets or folder content only by making a complete copy inside the SD Desktop service or downloading the encrypted files back to your organization's secure computing environment for decryption.

 Once you log in to SD Connect, you can access three main pages: